NGWPC/ngencerf-server/Readme_supporting_services.md

 # Supporting services

-What the ngenCERF server requires from the services it does not ship itself:
-PostgreSQL and Redis.
-This is written for whoever provides those services, whether that is a developer's laptop, the AWS deployment (RDS and ElastiCache, created by the `nwm-ngencerf-infra` repository), or a Parallel Works cluster (both run in containers next to the server).
+What the ngenCERF server requires from its database and cache.
+The default services are PostgreSQL and Redis.
+This is written for whoever provides them, whether that is a developer's laptop, the AWS deployment (RDS and ElastiCache, created by the `nwm-ngencerf-infra` repository), or a Parallel Works cluster (both run in containers next to the server).
 In the reference deployments both